badal-io/dataflow-timeseries-iot-gas-demo/README.md

 cd ./terraform
 ```
 3. Edit the ```variables.tfvars``` file to configure the Terraform input variables with your values
-4. Add your GCP credentials:
-From the Cloud Console, download the JSON key file of an existing or new Service Account and store it on your local machine.
+4. To add your GCP credentials, navigate to the Cloud Console and download the JSON key file of an existing or new Service Account and store it on your local machine.
 Set the value of the environment variable ```GOOGLE_APPLICATION_CREDENTIALS``` to the location of the file:
 ```
 export GOOGLE_APPLICATION_CREDENTIALS={{path to service account JSON key}}
 ```
 Finally, execute ```gcloud auth login``` and follow the instructions to authenticate to GCP.
 5. Execute Terraform:
 ```
 terraform init
 terraform apply -var-file="variables.tfvars
 ```
-:grey_exclamation: The execution will take approximately 7-8 minutes to deploy the configured resources
+:grey_exclamation: The execution will take approximately 7-8 minutes to deploy the configured resources.

 ## Apache Beam Pipelines
 ### [Processing of Raw IoT Sensor Data](https://github.com/badal-io/dataflow-timeseries-iot-gas-demo/tree/main/dataflow-raw)